mahaani/AniruddhaProjects/README.md

 # AniruddhaProjects
-I have share my idea to people My name is aniruddha I am a web developer we are added data.
+I have share my idea to people My name is aniruddha I am a web developer we are added data get and add.